KayMas2808/sainage/README.md

-Sure, I've updated the instructions to reflect the changes:

-# sAInage: Sign Language to Text Interpreter¹[1]
+# sAInage: Sign Language to Text Interpreter

 sAInage is a desktop application that uses artificial intelligence to recognize and interpret sign language gestures in real-time²[2]³[3].
 The application converts the recognized signs into text format, enabling seamless communication between sign language users and non-sign language users⁴[4].